The non-linear sewing lemma II: Lipschitz continuous formulation: Stable almost flows

 \section{Stable almost flows}

-In the previous section, we have recalled some results from \cite{brault1} which endow the importance of Lipschitz flows.
-However, the UL condition is not easy to verify.
+In the previous section, we have recalled some results from \cite{brault1} which underline the importance of the uniform Lipschitz (UL) condition.
+However, the UL condition is not easy to verify as one has to control uniformly iterated products of almost flows.
+A natural approach is then to focus on conditions on the almost flow alone.
 In this section, we give a sufficient condition on an almost flow $\phi$ to ensure that it satisfies the UL condition and then that its galaxy contains a unique flow which is Lipschitz.